aziflaj/aziflaj.github.io/_posts/2015-10-24-week-2-report-angularjs-gulp.md

 {% gist aziflaj/778511eeaecfcda1a3f1 %}

 This is one of the tasks I wrote, that helps me follow some [JavaScript Coding Style](http://jscs.info/) (JSCS), minify/uglify the files and then concatenate them into one single, minified file called `build/app.js`.
 Is this file which is included in the HTML page.
 The same thing applies to SASS.
+Also, I used Gulp to create a live-reload service for the application: whenever I changed anything in the JS or SASS files, the page is automatically refreshed and the view is updated.
+It can be very helpful when developing with more than one screen: one for writing code and the other one for actually seeing the application running.

 Probably later I will add a back-end service to this UI.
 Right now, I'm thinking about using Node.js or maybe Rails (or any other Ruby framework), but even Java might be an alternative, with [Spring Framework](https://spring.io/) or [Spark](http://sparkjava.com/).

 And that’s it for the second week!
+You can find the source code in [this GitHub repository](https://github.com/aziflaj/simple-invoices-frontend), you can fork it and change anything if you want to.
 If you want to ask me anything, leave a comment below.